Risk Control Training

 Scenario 1: System Integration Event

-Learning: Integrated systems coordinate to enhance coverage.
+Learning Point: Integrated systems work together automatically to enhance security coverage.

 Scenario 2: Unusual System Behavior